Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 }
 ```

-The language this is written in is called GLSL, I will cover some basic topics here, and I will also expect some knowledge in general programming, for more examples and tutorials, albeit outside of the context of minecraft, you can look at some of these:
+The language this is written in is called GLSL, I will cover some basic topics here, and I will also expect some knowledge in general programming, for more examples and tutorials, albeit outside the context of minecraft, you can look at some of these:

 GLSL Docs:
 https://docs.gl/sl4/abs